Rahul-K-A/x500_description/README.md

 To launch RViz, use `ros2 launch x500_description rviz.launch.py`

 ## Notice
 Based off of original source code from [here](https://github.com/PX4/PX4-gazebo-models/).
-Check LISCENSE file for more details
+Check LISCENSE file for more details.
+All CAD models are properties of original creators.